Introduction

 Our passage for study focuses on Christ and on those who bathe in his glory.

 Jesus is the "precious cornerstone".
 Not only is he the Messiah, the anointed one who came to call together a new community in the presence of God, he is also everything that God's people should be.
-Jesus is the Godly line, the remnant of Israel, the true Israel; he is the "chosen by God", the elect one, the predestined Son of God; he is the prophet, priest and king; he is the perfectly obedient one; he is the "chosen people, a royal priesthood, a holy nation, a people belonging to God".
-Wicked men had taken and crucified Jeus, but God raised him up.
-He lives, and in his life we can live also.
+Jesus is the Godly line, the remnant of Israel, the true Israel; he is the one "chosen by God", the elect one, the predestined Son of God; he is the prophet, priest and king; he is the perfectly obedient and faithful one.
+Wicked people may have taken him and crucified him, but God raised him up.
+He lives, and in his life we can live.

-So then, we who "come" to him, to this "living stone", we "who believe" in him, end up possessing all that Christ is.
+So then, we who "come" to this "living stone", we "who believe" in him, end up possessing all that is his.
 In him we possess the fullness of God's glory.
 This stone, for us, becomes "precious".
-We become the "chosen people, a royal priesthood, a holy nation, a people belonging to God."
-All this is ours by coming to Jesus.
+In our relationship with Jesus we become, as John Elliott puts it in his translation, an "elect line, a royal residence, a priestly community, a holy people, a people for God's possession."
+Such defines our corporate nature in Christ.

 Discussion